8642

 When considering an investment in ON Semiconductor, investors should take into account its valuation and business qualities as well as what's happened in the latest quarter.

 We cheer for everyone who's making the lives of others easier through technology, but in the case of ON Semiconductor, we'll be cheering from the sidelines.
-Although its revenue growth has been solid over the last three years and its growth over the next 12 months is expected to accelerate, its low free cash flow margins give it little breathing room.
+Although its revenue growth has been solid over the last three years and its growth over the next 12 months is expected to be higher, its low free cash flow margins give it little breathing room.
 And while its sturdy operating margins show it has disciplined expense controls, the downside is its gross margins are weaker than its semiconductor peers we look at.

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds of the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.